analogdevicesinc/ai8x-synthesis/README.md

   * When using data greater than 90×91, `streaming` mode must be used.
   * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$. _width_ and _height_ must not exceed 1023.
   * Streaming is limited to 8 layers or less, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#FIFOs).
-  * When using `streaming` mode, bias values are not added correctly.
+  * For streaming layers, bias values may not be added correctly in all cases.

 * The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)).
   When using 1-, 2- or 4 bit weights, the capacity increases accordingly.